jshafto/app_academy_notes/w2_learning_obectives.md

         return () => {
             return this.name;
         }
-        // this function will return a new function that will be bound
+        // this function will return a function that will be bound
-        // to the context where makeFuncBoundToObj was called
+        // to the object where we call the outer method
         // because the arrow syntax is nested inside one of this
         // function's methods, it cannot be rebound
     },